Rebell-Leader/PrivaNote/README.md

 - **Real-time Recording**: Capture system audio and microphone simultaneously
 - **AI-Powered Analysis**: Automatic generation of summaries, action items, and key decisions
 - **Markdown Export**: Export meeting notes in Markdown format

+## Why PrivaNote?

+In an era where digital privacy is paramount, many AI meeting assistants compromise data security by sending your sensitive conversations to cloud servers for processing.
+PrivaNote offers a fundamentally different approach:

+*   **Uncompromised Privacy:** Your meeting data never leaves your device.
+All transcription and AI processing are performed locally, giving you complete control and peace of mind.
+*   **Cost-Effective:** By leveraging local, open-source models, PrivaNote eliminates the recurring subscription fees associated with cloud-based AI services.
+*   **Open Source Transparency:** The entire codebase is open and auditable, fostering trust and allowing the community to contribute to its development and ensure its security.
+*   **Tailored for Professionals:** Designed to meet the demanding needs of founders, recruiters, sales professionals, investors, and managers, helping them to focus on conversations and make data-driven decisions.
+*   **Future-Proof:** Built on a flexible architecture that allows for easy integration of new local AI models and advanced features as they emerge.

 ## Development Setup